Ashton Funeral Home

 Myra Zoccola

 Myra I. Zoccola, 101 of Palmer Twp., PA passed away Sunday, February 2, 2025 at Vintage Knolls, Danville, PA.
-Born November 2, 1923 in Easton, PA she was a daughter of the late Raymond and Evelyn (Fortner) Werkheiser.
+Born November 2, 1923 in Easton, PA she was a daughter of the late Albert Weeks and Evelyn (Fortner) Werkheiser Fretz and Raymond Werkheiser.
 As a child, she could often be found helping her mother and grandmother in their produce stand at the Arcade Market in downtown Easton.
 She was a graduate of Easton High School, where she was voted best dressed in her class.
 Myra graduated from Traphagen School of Fashion in NYC and attended the Philadelphia College of Art.
 While in school, she was featured in the NY Times for her design of one of the first women’s two-piece bathing suits.

 Following graduation, she designed children’s clothing in NYC for Luv Brand.
 After WWII, she returned to Easton and married Frank Zoccola who died in 2001.
 Myra then worked for Rembrandt Photography Studio, painting photographs and she also worked as the office manager in her husband’s State Farm Insurance office for many years.
 Myra loved painting with watercolors, swimming in her pool, travelling to Europe with her husband, tending to her flower garden and spending time with family.